raguay/favorites/README.md

 Plugin for [fman.io](https://fman.io) that gives you the ability to setup a list of favorite directories to go to.

-Install by uploading "Favorites" to your [data directory](https://fman.io/docs/customizing-fman)`/Plugins/ThirdParty`.
+You can install this plugin by pressing `<shift+cmd+p>` to open the command pallet.
+Then type `install plugin`.
+Look for the `favorite` plugin and select it.

-After restarting **fman**, you will have the ability to set favorite directories, go to them, set path shorteners, remove path shorteners, and remove favorites.
+After restarting **fman**, you will have the ability to set favorite directories, go to them, set path shorteners, remove path shorteners, remove favorites, and set/go to four directory locations kept in memory.

 ### Usage